greximus/onerahi-football-club/site/content/team/fun_football.md

 ---
+title: Fun Football
+description: Football for 8 - 9 year olds
+image: img/fk-and-ff-2025-group-shot_web.jpg
+training: |-
+  Thursdays 4:00pm - 5:00pm at Onerahi FC

+  Note trainings and game days do not run during the school holidays.
 order: 2
-coaches: David Badham & Sarah Horton
+coaches: Chris Carmichael
 date: 2017-01-04T15:04:10.000Z
-title: Fun Football
-description: Football for 6 - 8 year olds
-image: /img/funfootball.jpg
-training: Thursdays 4:15pm at Onerahi FC
 email: onerahifootballclub@outlook.co.nz
 ---
-Fun football is supported by Northland football with their youth players leading the training sessions.
-Note trainings and game days do not run during the school holidays.
-The season started on May 4th 2024.
+Fun Football is the next step up from First Kicks, focusing on skill development and working as a team.
+The group is supported by experienced coaches and Northland football youth players.
+The season begins Saturday 2 May 2026.

 - - -

 **Games**

-*Time*: Saturday mornings, 9:15am – 10:00am  (be there 15mins before start time)
+*Time*: Saturday mornings, 10:00am – 11:00am  (be there 15mins before start time)

-*Location*: Held at Onerahi FC.
+*Location*: Held at Onerahi FC and Tikipunga FC

-*Teams*: 3 or 4 players per team, teams are picked on the day
+*Teams*: 5 players per team

-*Awards*: Trophies are awarded at the end of play, please bring them back each Saturday :)

 **Gear**